Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       logic, recursion, and other features of the chosen language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
+    - Uses precise written content to defend the validity of the design, implementation, and testing decisions that the learner made when creating the web component.
   - A learner will implement a finished web site that:
     - Consists of between one and five hundred lines of source code that is logically organized into separate components that each feature all the